Else-Studio/homepage/content/zd-plus.md

 ## Adapting to Change: Rolling with the Punches

 Businesses change, and priorities shift.
 That's the reality.
-In this case, SpeedHome needed to pump the brakes on app development and focus their attention elsewhere.
+In this case, SPEEDHOME needed to pump the brakes on app development and focus their attention elsewhere.
 We had to downshift—hard.
 We limited our work to only the essentials, stepping in when critical situations needed a frontend fix.

 It wasn't easy, but our flexible team structure allowed us to weather the storm.
 Everyone was able to adapt and get by during the slowdown.
-And when SpeedHome was ready to hit the gas again, we were right there with them, ramping back up to full speed in less than a month.
+And when SPEEDHOME was ready to hit the gas again, we were right there with them, ramping back up to full speed in less than a month.
 This demonstrated our ability to adapt to changing circumstances and remain a reliable partner, even when faced with unexpected turns.

 ## Keeping the Engine Running: Maintenance and Stability